HakaiInstitute/GlintMaskGenerator/README.md

 The options presented in the GUI are self explanatory.

 For now, generating masks by passing directory paths containing images is the supported workflow.
-Be sure to check the "red edge" option if you are processing a directory which contains imagery from the Micasense or DJI multi-spectral cameras.
+Be sure to change the image type option when processing imagery from the Micasense or  DJI multi-spectral cameras.
 You will be notified of any processing errors via a pop-up dialog.

 #### CLI
 For information about the parameters expected by the CLI, just run `./glint-mask --help` in a bash terminal or command line interface.